 9. For flower- and seed-feeding insects, birds and small mammals, the dry season is the “good” time of year and the rainy season a time of starvation.

 10. The enormous pulse of insect biomass and reproductive events in the first month of the rainy season has many complex causes, and then gradually declines as the rainy season continues to its end; many species migrate out long before the end of the rainy season, presumably because of the build-up of predators and parasites on the early rainy season pulse of reproduction.

-11. Indigenous and European invasive colonists found the dry forest to be more “friendly” than cloud and rain forest because of greater ease of movement and transport, better food storage conditions, fewer diseases and pests, better soils for crops, closer proximity to a more resource-rich coasts, and vegetation comparatively more edible to domestic animals; because of these things, tropical dry forest has generally been eliminated much more thoroughly the world over than has been lowland rain forest.
+11. Indigenous and European invasive colonists found the tropical dry forest to be more “friendly” than cloud and rain forest because of greater ease of movement and transport, better food storage conditions, fewer diseases and pests, better soils for crops, closer proximity to a more resource-rich coasts, and vegetation comparatively more edible to domestic animals.
+For these reasons, tropical dry forest has generally been eliminated much more thoroughly the world over than has been lowland rain forest.